 Cloud penetration testing is a process that is accomplished by using a combination of techniques, including penetration testing and attack simulations that are executed from a cloud environment towards a target that is hosted on a cloud platform.

-The goal of the cloud penetration testing is to test the security of a cloud environment, to gain access to a system that is hosted on a cloud platform, to identify vulnerabilities that are related to the security of the cloud environment and to recommend actions that may help to mitigate the vulnerabilities that were identified.
+The goal of the cloud penetration testing is to test the security of a cloud environment, gain access to a system that is hosted on a cloud platform, identify vulnerabilities that are related to the security of the cloud environment, and recommend actions that may help to mitigate the vulnerabilities that were identified.